prg-grp/website/_members/biagiola.md

         9000 St. Gallen, Switzerland
 ---

-I am a PostDoctoral researcher at the [Software Institute](https://www.si.usi.ch/) at Università della Svizzera italiana ([USI](https://www.usi.ch/)) in Lugano, Switzerland.
+I am a PostDoctoral researcher at the Programming Group at the University of St. Gallen, Switzerland.
-I am working under the supervision of Paolo Tonella on the [Precrime](http://www.pre-crime.eu/) ERC Advanced Grant project.
+Before that, I was a PostDoctoral researcher at the [Software Institute](https://www.si.usi.ch/) at Università della Svizzera italiana ([USI](https://www.usi.ch/)) in Lugano, Switzerland where I was working under the supervision of Paolo Tonella on the [Precrime](http://www.pre-crime.eu/) ERC Advanced Grant project.

 I obtained by Ph.D. from [Università degli studi di Genova](https://unige.it/), Genova, Italy, in a joint collaboration with [Fondazione Bruno Kessler](https://www.fbk.eu/) in Trento, Italy, under the supervision of Paolo Tonella and Filippo Ricca.